 Once you have received approval from the Board, you must take two tests to receive your license to practice psychology in California.
 The first one is the Examination for Professional Practice in Psychology (EPPP) administered by the Association of State and Provincial Psychology Boards (ASPPB).
 You will be given unofficial scores after you complete the test and will receive official results by mail.
 If you don’t pass the test, you can retake it the next year.
 There is an EPPP practice exam available to help you prepare.

 Once you pass the EPPP, you are ready to take the California Psychology Law and Ethics Examination (CPLEE).
-You must submit the CPLEE Request Form to request to take this test, along with a check for the $129 testing fee.
-Along with your request, you will need to once again submit the Supervision Agreement form and Verification of Experience form documenting the remainder of your 3,000 hours of CPE.
+You must submit the CPLEE Request Form to request to take this test, along with a check for the $127 testing fee.
+Along with your request, you will need to once again submit the Supervision Agreement form and Verification of Experience form documenting the remainder of your 3,000 hours of SPE.
 The CPLEE covers the ethics, laws, and regulations pertaining to psychologists in California.
 You will have two and a half hours to complete 100 multiple-choice questions.
 If you fail this test, you have to wait until another test date is available before you can take it again.

 At least 1,500 hours of supervised experience must be accrued before applying to take the EPPP, and all 3,000 hours of supervision must be accrued before applying to take the CPLEE.